ndanilo8/videoDownloader/README.md

 # videoDownloader
+When you have a bunch of videos, music from different sources use this script to downloaded them to your PC
 ## Usage
-When you have a bunch of videos, music from different sources.. just paste them on a file named "links.txt" and run this script by: "python downloader.py" on CMD
+1) Paste your links on a file named "links.txt"
+2) Run this script by: "python downloader.py" on CMD

 ## Pre-Requirements
 - Python!!